Busyx/Stop-Cheating/README.md

 # Issue
 It's will ghost when you out of mana<br>
-It's not full macros don't hope for autoRepeat function<br>
+It's not full macros so don't hope for autoRepeat function<br>